 For more information about the Memory Care & Wellness Service study in Pierce County, call:

 Pierce County Aging and Disability Resource Center: (253) 798-4600 or (800) 562-0332.

-Each month specially trained museum educators and gallery guides lead a discussion-based tour highlighting works of art from the Frye’s exhibitions.
+Twice a month specially trained museum educators lead a discussion-based tour highlighting works of art from the Frye’s exhibitions.
 Conversation creates an exchange of ideas without relying on short-term memory or recall of art historical information.
 Tours also include in–gallery hands-on activities.

 Gallery Tour and Art-making Class

 This six-session class offers conversation-based gallery tours and studio art-making experiences for individuals with dementia and their care partners.
 Art-making in the Frye Studio encourages experimentation with various media including watercolor paint, clay and collage.
 A short social time concludes each class.

 Preregistration is required for the tours and the six-session class

 Meet Me at the Movies is a unique film experience.
 Short clips from classic films are shown, followed by audience discussion and reminiscence guided by a moderator.
 More information and advance registration available online.